KushagraManish/Internship-Work/React work/readme.md

 <p> Each parent folder contains an src folder <p>

 <p> For the first three parent folders, you can simply use create-react-app,
-and then replace your src folder with the src folder in these foldder </p>
+and then replace your src folder with the src folder in these folders </p>

 <p> For the fourth parent folder : </p>